srisha047/srisha047.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 I’m Srisha Bista, an entomologist and agricultural researcher with a focus on Integrated Pest Management (IPM) and sustainable agriculture.
-I am passionate about advancing sustainable farming through biological control, IPM strategies, and smart diagnostics to effectively manage pests and diseases.When I’m not engaged in research or fieldwork, I enjoy traveling to explore new cultures.
+I am passionate about advancing sustainable farming through biological control, IPM strategies, and smart diagnostics to effectively manage pests and diseases.

+When I’m not engaged in research or fieldwork, I enjoy traveling to explore new cultures.
 Feel free to connect with me on LinkedIn or contact me via email at srisha047@gmail.com.